MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Input-Tax-Credit-Adjustment.md

   |**Reversal of Availment**|Invoice|FA|FA Acquisition Account|GST Payable Account|

 > [!NOTE]
-> - Business user can post GST Credit Adjustment Journal selecting nature of adjustment type as Credit Re-Availment after posting GST Adjustment Journal for Type Credit Reversal.
+> - GST Credit Adjustment Journal can be posted as Credit Re-Availment after posting GST Adjustment Journal for Type Credit Reversal.
-> - Business user can post GST Credit Adjustment Journal selecting nature of adjustment type as Reversal of Availment after posting GST Adjustment Journal for Type Credit Availment.
+> - GST Credit Adjustment Journal can be posted as Reversal of Availment after posting GST Adjustment Journal for Type Credit Availment.
 > - Permanent Reversal is not applicable for reverse charge transactions.
-> - The Credit Adjustment for reverse charge transactions can be executed only for GST Group Type as Service.
-The GST Credit and Liability for reverse charge transactions where GST Group Type is Service are realized only on application of payment, hence system will filter only application entries in GST Credit Adjustment Journal for reverse charge scenarios.
+> - The Credit Adjustment for reverse charge transactions can be executed only for GST Group Type as 'Service'.
+The GST credit and liability for reverse charge transactions, where GST Group Type is 'Service' is realized only on application of payment.
+System will filter application entries in GST Credit Adjustment Journal for reverse charge scenarios.

 ## GST credit adjustment entry process